PiETLab/SCALP/README.md

-# Select-(as per)-Config-and-Launch-Player (SCALP)
+# Treasure Box Braille Raspberry Pi Setup

 ## How to setup for use

-1. Download all image files available in the [Release](https://github.com/PiETLab/SCALPScripts/releases) page
+1. Download all image files available in the [Release](https://github.com/PiETLab/TreasureBoxBrailleAppsSetup/releases) page
   * `RASPBERRY-RELEASE-IMAGE.zip` and `RASPBERRY-RELEASE-IMAGE.z01`